Asteria-Pro: Enhancing Deep-Learning Based Binary Code Similarity Detection by Incorporating Domain Knowledge: Introduction

-In our previous work \methodname{Asteria}~\cite{yang2021asteria}, we first utilize Tree-LSTM network to encode the AST in an effort to fit its semantic representation.
-In particular, Tree-LSTM is trained using a \methodname{siamese}~\cite{he2018twofold} architecture to understand the semantic representation by feeding homologous and non-homologous function pairs into Tree-LSTM network.
-As a result, the Tree-LSTM network learns function semantic representations to distinguish homologous and non-homologous functions.
+In our previous work \methodname{Asteria}~\cite{yang2021asteria}, we first utilized the Tree-LSTM network to encode the AST in an effort to capture its semantic representation.
+In particular, Tree-LSTM is trained using a \methodname{siamese}~\cite{he2018twofold} architecture to understand the semantic representation by feeding homologous and non-homologous function pairs into the Tree-LSTM network.
+Consequently, the Tree-LSTM network learns function semantic representations to distinguish between homologous and non-homologous functions.
 To further improve the accuracy, we also use the call graph to calibrate the AST similarity.
-Specifically, we count callee functions of target functions in call graph to measure the function call difference.
-Final function similarity is determined by calibrating AST similarity with the function call difference.
-In our previous evaluation, \methodname{Asteria} outperforms the available state-of-the-art methods, \methodname{Gemini} and \methodname{Diaphora} in terms of accuracy.
-The evaluation results demonstrate the superiority of function semantic extraction by encoding AST with Tree-LSTM model for BCSD.
-However, encoding AST incurs a clear temporal cost in \methodname{Asteria}.
+Precisely, we count callee functions of target functions in the call graph to measure the difference in function calls.
+The final function similarity is determined by calibrating the AST similarity with the disparity in function calls.
+In our previous evaluation, \methodname{Asteria} outperformed the available state-of-the-art methods, \methodname{Gemini} and \methodname{Diaphora}, in terms of accuracy.
+The evaluation results demonstrate the superiority of function semantic extraction by encoding AST with the Tree-LSTM model.
+However, encoding the AST incurs a clear temporal cost for \methodname{Asteria}.
 According to our earlier research~\cite{yang2021asteria}, the entire AST encoding process takes about one second.
-When \methodname{Asteria} is applied to vulnerability detection, where, given a vulnerable function, there are massive functions to do a similarity calculation, the time cost is unacceptable.
-As the majority of candidate functions are non-homologous, there is space for \methodname{Asteria}'s efficiency to be enhanced.
-In other words, non-homologous candidate functions differ from vulnerable functions in some characteristics that we can exploit to skip most non-homologous functions more efficiently.
-In addition, vulnerability detection-like evaluation is absent from the majority of efforts~\cite{xu2017neural, xue2018accurate, trex}, including our prior study \methodname{Asteria}.
+When \methodname{Asteria} is applied to vulnerability detection, where there are numerous functions to perform similarity calculations given a vulnerable function, the time cost becomes unacceptable.
+Since the majority of candidate functions are non-homologous, there is room for enhancing the efficiency of \methodname{Asteria}.
+In other words, non-homologous candidate functions differ from vulnerable functions in certain characteristics that we can exploit to skip the majority of non-homologous functions more effectively.
+In addition, the evaluations do not align with the approaches used in the majority of real-world vulnerability detection efforts~\cite{xu2017neural, feng2016scalable, massarelli2019safe, zuo2018neural, li2021palmtree}, including our prior study \methodname{Asteria}.
+Vulnerability detection involves retrieving homologous (vulnerable) functions from a large pool of functions.
+Consequently, their performance in detecting vulnerabilities is insufficiently described.
 It is necessary to evaluate the performance of \methodname{Asteria} on the vulnerability search task.
 Moreover, according to the result in the real world vulnerability detection~\cite{yang2021asteria}, \methodname{Asteria} suffers from high false positives, which affects its effectiveness in reality.

 There are two main challenges that hinder \methodname{Asteria} from being practical for large-scale vulnerability detection: \begin{itemize} \item \textbf{Challenge 1 (C1).} It's challenging to filter out the majority of non-homologous functions before encoding ASTs, while retaining the homologous ones, to speed up the vulnerability-detection process.